-Drugs and Medicines
+10. Drugs and Medicines

 All drugs and medicines used by Athletes must be declared on the entry form, unless registered with FEI through the Medication Advisory Panel (M.A.P.).
-Teams may register the drugs and medications taken by their Athletes with FEI Headquarters in accordance with the procedures outlined in the current FEI Medical and Anti- Doping Code (WADA).
+Teams may register the drugs and medications taken by their Athletes with FEI Headquarters in accordance with the procedures outlined in the current FEI Medical and Anti-Doping Code (WADA).
 5.9.4 Horses/ponies may be dope tested.

-Entries World Driving Singles Championship for Para Driving
+11. Entries World Driving Singles Championship for Para Driving (ref article 925)

-Each NF may enter a maximum of six Single Para Driving Athletes with a maximum of two Horses per entry on the Nominated Entry List and three Single Para Driving Athletes with a maximum of one Horse per Para Driving Athlete on the Definite Entry List.
+11.1 Each NF may enter a maximum of six Single Para Driving Athletes with a maximum of two Horses per entry on the Nominated Entry List and three Single Para Driving Athletes with a maximum of one Horse per Para Driving Athlete on the Definite Entry List.

-Each team must include at least one (1) Athlete from Grade I.
+11.2 Each team must include at least one (1) Athlete from Grade I.

-Should a NF only be able to send two Para Driving Athletes, they must be entered as a team.
+11.3 Should a NF only be able to send two Para Driving Athletes, they must be entered as a team.

-Each NF is entitled to send a Chef d'Equipe and Veterinarian, both of whom will be accorded the same privileges as the Para Driving Athletes.
+11.4 Each NF is entitled to send a Chef d'Equipe and Veterinarian, both of whom will be accorded the same privileges as the Para Driving Athletes.

-A NF which cannot send a team may enter one Para Driving Athlete as an Individual under the conditions set out in Article 912.
+11.5 A NF which cannot send a team may enter one Para Driving Athlete as an Individual under the conditions set out in Article 912.

-One spare Horse from the Nominated List may be entered per national team.
-The Para Driving Athlete who uses the spare Horse will be eligible for the individual classification, as well as for the team classification.
-The spare Horse can only be substituted once, not later than one hour before the start of Driven Dressage and notified in writing to the Organiser.
+11.6 A reserveOne spare Horse from the Nominated List may be entered per national team.
+The Para Driving Athlete who uses the reservespare Horse will be eligible for the individualand team competition-as well as for the team classification.
+The reserve spare Horse can only be substituted once, not later than one hour before the start of Driven Dressage and notified in writing to the Organiser.

-Additional requirement for OCs:
+12 Additional requirement for OCs:

-Scoreboard and Scoreboard attendant.
+12.1 Scoreboard and Scoreboard attendant.
 The Scoreboard shall be of a size and in location where it is easy to read both standing and from a wheelchair.

-Transport Manager with Athletes and suitable vehicles for transporting Athletes, Sponsors and Officials and for emergency vehicles.
+12.2 Transport Manager with Athletes and suitable vehicles for transporting Athletes, Sponsors and Officials and for emergency vehicles.

-Wheelchair accessible ramps for all facilities used by Athletes.
+12.3 Wheelchair accessible ramps for all facilities used by Athletes.